Darkonmaze/SE-Watchdog/README.txt

 	-the '\\' in the path's is required.

-	-If you are using The Nexus Controller Leave the it as true.
+	-If you are using The Nexus Controller Leave the NexusControllerEnabled as true.

 	-The "Torchlogs" Path you can find where you placed the torch files.
 If you have multiple servers add a ',' to each.
 	-eg "C:\\Some\\Default\\Path",